 These jurisdictions generally have some kind of organization that is responsible for all legal and regulatory matters relating to online gaming and wagering.
 Some of these jurisdictions are very strict indeed, while others are much more relaxed, which means that not all operators are subject to the same standard of regulation.
 To further add to the complexities, many regions regularly change the relevant legislation and it can be difficult to keep up to date with exactly what is and isn’t allowed in some parts of the world.

-At GamblingSites.com we keep abreast of legal and regulatory developments within the industry and as such we are able to offer you plenty of useful information on the subject.
+At GamblingSites.com we keep up to date with the legal and regulatory developments within the industry and as such we are able to offer you plenty of useful information on the subject.
 We have explained all about gambling jurisdictions and licensing authorities, and provided further details on many of them.
-We have also discussed the legalities of online gambling in a number of regions.
-Please read on for more details.
+We have also discussed the legalities of online gambling.

 Gambling Jurisdictions & Licensing Authorities Explained